It All started At A Memorial Day Parade & Polish Wedding.

 1970 Michigan State Champion • St Clair Shores Vanguard Jr.

 All Tuomey students had to compete in individuals.
-I won my first contests, realizing that high schools and colleges were decades behind the competitive level of the drum corps.
-Most everyone was playing solos from outdated books, some from the 1940s.
-In drum corps, you were expected to have the vocabulary to write and memorize your own material.
-Drum corps training gave me a performance vocabulary drum set players of that time did not have.
-This was a precursor to the music act I perform today called "Rhythm Architecture", using drum corps phrasing and arrangement techniques that support percussive modern music genres people can dance to or listen to while having dinner at a wedding or a sip of their favorite drunk at a wine bar or afternoon brunch.
+I won my first contest.
+High schools and colleges were decades behind the competitive level of drum corps, playing solos from outdated books.
+Drum corps musicians were expected to have the technical vocabulary to write and memorize their own material.
+Corps training gave me artistic choices drum set players still do not have, a precursor to the "Rhythm Architecture" competition phrasings I use today - drum corps tonal and arrangement techniques.

 1976 DCI World Individual Champion • Phantom Regiment